danielsaidi/website_danielsaidi/_posts/2020/2020-06-04-string-contains.md

 However, I don't think that this is that readable.
 We can do better.

-## Extending `String`
+## Extending String

-I think a much more readable approach is to create a `contains` extension that takes a `caseSensitive` argument and adjusts its logic depending on if the check should be case-sensitive or not:
+I think a more readable approach is to create a `contains` extension with a `caseSensitive` argument and adjust its logic depending on if the check should be case-sensitive or not:

 ```swift
 public extension String {